Sparse Tuning Enhances Plasticity in PTM-based Continual Learning: Experiment

 \subsection{Experimental Setups}

 \textbf{Benchmark}.
 We consider five representative benchmark datasets and randomly split each of them into 10 disjoint tasks.
-Specifically, CIFAR-100 dataset~\cite{krizhevsky2009cifar} consists of 100-class natural images with 500 training samples per class.
-ImageNet-R dataset~\cite{hendrycks2021many} contains 200-class images, spliting into 24,000 and 6,000 images for training and testing, respectively.
-ImageNet-A~\cite{hendrycks2021natural} dataset consists of 200 classes and contains 7,500 adversarially filtered images, which are known to significantly degrade the performance of machine learning models.
-CUB-200~\cite{wah2011cub} dataset includes 200-class bird images with around 60 images per class, 30 of which are used for training and the rest for testing.
-Cars-196~\cite{krause2013cars} dataset includes 196 types of car images, split into 8,144 and 8,040 images for training and testing, respectively.
-Performance is evaluated using the standard CL metric, \textit{Average Accuracy}~\cite{chaudhry2019ER}, defined as: $A_t = \frac{1}{t} \sum_{i=1}^{t} R_{t,i}$, where $R_{t,i}$ denotes the classification accuracy on the $i$-th task after training on the $t$-th task.
+Including CIFAR-100~\cite{krizhevsky2009cifar}, ImageNet-R~\cite{hendrycks2021many}, ImageNet-A~\cite{hendrycks2021natural}, CUB-200~\cite{wah2011cub} and Cars-196~\cite{krause2013cars}.
+Performance is evaluated using the standard CL metric, \textit{Average Accuracy}~\cite{shim2021ASER}, defined as: $A_t = \frac{1}{t} \sum_{i=1}^{t} R_{t,i}$, where $R_{t,i}$ denotes the classification accuracy on the $i$-th task after training on the $t$-th task.
 We report both $A_T$ and $\bar{A}$ in the main paper.
 Here, $\bar{A}$ denotes the mean of $A_t$ over all tasks: $\bar{A} = \frac{1}{T} \sum_{t=1}^{T} A_t$.
 It reflects the average accuracy of all classes seen so far after each incremental task.

 \textbf{Implementation}.
 Following previous works~\cite{wang2022l2p, wang2022dualprompt}, we adopt a pre-trained ViT-B/16 backbone~\cite{dosovitskiy2020vit} for all baselines.
-For continual learning on downstream tasks, we follow the original implementations by employing the Adam optimizer for L2P, DualPrompt, and CoDA-Prompt, and the SGD optimizer for all other baselines.
+Except for OCM~\cite{guo2022ocm}, no methods use a buffer; OCM is implemented in an offline setting with a buffer size of 1000.
+We follow the original implementations by employing the Adam optimizer for L2P, DualPrompt, and CoDA-Prompt, and the SGD optimizer for all other baselines.
 Our method, MIST, is inserted as a plug-in module before each selected baseline and is trained for 20 epochs using the SGD optimizer with a learning rate of 0.0001.
 In the MI-based selection stage, we select the top $k\% = 5\%$ most sensitive parameters.
 For each mini-batch, we further apply a dropout rate of $d\% = 90\%$ to the selected parameters, resulting in only 0.5\% of total parameters being updated per batch.
 MIST solely optimizes the MI loss (Eq.~\ref{eq:miloss}), with the temperature $\tau$ set to 0.5.
 For each task, MIST first conducts this sparse fine-tuning, after which the corresponding baseline resumes training using its original configuration.
 We adopt this setting consistently across all datasets in our experiments.